 If a contract comprises several separately identifiable components (multiple-element arrangements), these components are recognized separately in accordance with the principles outlined above.

-Income from assets for which a Group company has a buy-back obligation is recognized only when the assets have definitively left the Group.
+Income from the sale of assets for which a Group company has a buyback obligation is recognized only when the assets have definitively left the Group.
 If a fixed repurchase price was agreed when the contract was entered into, the difference between the selling price and the present value of the repurchase price is recognized as income ratably over the term of the contract.
 Prior to that time, the assets are carried as inventories in the case of short contract terms and as lease assets in the case of long contract terms.

 Cost of sales includes the costs incurred to generate the sales revenue and the cost of goods purchased for resale.
 This item also includes the costs of additions to warranty provisions.
 Research and development costs not eligible for capitalization in the period and amortization of development costs are likewise carried under cost of sales.
 Reflecting the presentation of interest and commission income in sales revenue, the interest and commission expenses attributable to the financial services business are presented in cost of sales.